Questions about Second Chance?

 First log in to My Lottery on the website.
 After you are logged in, you will see a Second Chance tab you can click.
 If you haven’t signed up for Second Chance, you can do that there.
 If you have, you can type in the ticket information on the entry page to register that ticket.

 Sorry, no. You’ll need to enter your own non-winning Scratch-its on the website or app.
-The Lottery cannot enter tickets on a player’s behalf, so please do not mail in non-winning Scratch-its (they may be thrown away).
+The Lottery cannot enter tickets on a player’s behalf, so please do not mail or hand-deliver in non-winning Scratch-its (We aren’t able to return them and they may be thrown away).

 You do not need to retain the physical ticket once it’s been entered, but if you prefer to double-check entries, hold on to your tickets.